 In 2006, U.S. Marine Cpl.
 Lydia Davey, a community relations chief at Marine Corps Air Station Cherry Point, volunteered to deploy to Afghanistan as an individual augment to Combined Forces Command-Afghanistan.
 The unit was coordinating the efforts of the International Security Assistance Force and the U.S. diplomatic mission there.

-In November 2009, President Barack Obama announced that an 30,000 additional U.S. troops would be sent to an Afghanistan.
-Several thousand Marines from 1st Battalion and 3rd Battalion, 6th Marine Regiment were deployed to opium-rich Helmand province where the Taliban-held stronghold of Marjah was to be the the proving ground for counterinsurgency operations in Afghanistan.
+In November 2009, President Barack Obama announced that 30,000 additional U.S. troops would be sent to Afghanistan.
+Several thousand Marines were deployed to opium-rich Helmand province where the Taliban-held stronghold of Marjah was to be the proving ground for counterinsurgency operations in Afghanistan.
 On Feb.
 13, 2010, Marine and coalition forces launched an all out assault on Marjah.
 The attack was highly publicized and the city's diehard Taliban defenders had spent the previous month's turning Marjah into a heavily mined and well defended stronghold.